 of the atmosphere and probably do almost as much global warming

-tapping geothermal energy sources can be used to reduce
+Maybe tapping geothermal energy sources can be used to reduce

 volcanic eruptions, using the energy before it erupts from volcanos.

-Bottom of page on Earth's Oil-bearing Crust is VERY Thin.
+Bottom of this blog page on

 To return to a previously visited web page location, click on